Your doctor will likely start with a physical exam that includes:

 - Watching you walk to see if spinal compression is affecting your gait

 Imaging tests can provide detailed information to guide diagnosis and treatment.
 Your doctor might recommend:

 - Neck X-ray.
-An X-ray may show abnormalities, such as bone spurs, that indicate cervical spondylosis.
-It is ordered primarily as a screening test to look for rare, serious causes for neck pain and stiffness — such as tumors, infections or fractures.
+An X-ray can show abnormalities, such as bone spurs, that indicate cervical spondylosis.
+Neck X-ray can also rule out rare and more serious causes for neck pain and stiffness, such as tumors, infections or fractures.

 Nerve function tests

-In some cases, it may be helpful to determine if nerve signals are traveling properly to your muscles.
+Your doctor might recommend tests to determine if nerve signals are traveling properly to your muscles.
 Nerve function tests include:

 - Nerve conduction study.
-For this test, electrodes are attached to your skin above the nerve to be studied.
+Electrodes are attached to your skin above the nerve to be studied.
 A small shock is passed through the nerve to measure the strength and speed of nerve signals.

-- Cervical spondylosis.
+- Cervical spondylosis (arthritis of the neck).
 American Academy of Orthopaedic Surgeons. http://orthoinfo.aaos.org/topic.cfm?topic=A00369.
-Accessed April 6, 2012.
+Accessed March 5, 2015.

 - Shelerud RA (expert opinion).
 Mayo Clinic, Rochester, Minn.
-May 4, 2012.
+March 24, 2015.

 You Are ...
 The Campaign for Mayo Clinic